abhinavbhopardikar/devlpr/README.md

 ```
 If the targeted view has to interact with the DB, then the value of *data* key in *posts* must be set to "collection".

-### build controllers, connect application to the database...
+### Build controllers, connect application to the database...

 ```JSON
 {